keerah/AEExprTool/README.md

 ## How

-You can use it as any other script or put it into **Support Files\Script\ScriptUI** Panels to use it as a docable panel.
+You can run it as any other script or put it into **Support Files\Script\ScriptUI Panels** to use it as a docable panel.

 ## When